kunal111219/Desktop-Notifier/README.md

 2. **Configuration**

 - The RSS feed URL is set to BBC News RSS feed (<http://feeds.bbci.co.uk/news/rss.xml>).
-You can modify RSS_FEED_URL in the script if you want to use a different RSS feed.
+You can modify RSS_FEED_URL in the script to use a different RSS feed.

 ## Contributing

 - Feel free to contribute to this project by submitting issues or pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you want to change.

 ## Contact